Materials about this conference will be posted after the conference at www.womenshealthcouncil.org.

 The state of Rhode Island acknowledges CME physician credit towards a psychologist’s continuing education requirements for licensure, including: “Any continuing education program relevant to psychology and sponsored or approved by the Rhode Island Medical Society, other state medical society, or medical school (and its affiliated training institutions) that has an American Psychology Association (APA) approved post-doctoral program in psychology.”
 Rhode Island Hospital is affiliated with an APA approved post-doctoral program in psychology and provides continuing education for psychologists.

-This program has been submitted and is pending approval by the Rhode Island State Nurses Association Commission on Continuing Education – an accredited approver of continuing nursing education by the American Nurse’s Credentialing Center’s Commission on Accreditation.
+This activity has been approved by the Rhode Island State Nursing Association Commission on Continuing Education – an accredited approver of continuing nursing education by the American Nurse’s Credentialing Center’s Commission on Accreditation.

 Social Work Credit Designation